thcorre/sgnog12-workshop/10-basics/README.md

 ## Containerlab hosts automation

-Containerlab creates `/etc/hosts` entries for each deployed lab so that you can access the nodes using their names.
+Containerlab automatically creates `/etc/hosts` entries for each deployed lab so that you can use the host hostname rather than IP address.
 Check the entries:

 ```bash
 cat /etc/hosts
 ```
 ## Containerlab ssh config automation

-Containerlab creates ssh config entries in `/etc/ssh/ssh_config.d/clab-<lab-name>.conf` file to provide easy access to the nodes.
-Check the entries:
+There is also SSH configuration created at `/etc/ssh/ssh_config.d` as `clab-{lab name}.conf`.
+This means you don't have to enter username for the node with your `ssh` command.

 ```bash
 cat /etc/ssh/ssh_config.d/clab-basic.conf
 ```

+The known hosts file for the node entry is also set to `/dev/null` for the lab nodes.
+This means on subsequent deployments you don't have to worry if the host keys change.

 ## Checking network connectivity

-SR Linux and cEOS are started with their first Ethernet interfaces connected.
-Check the connectivity between the nodes:
+SR Linux and cEOS are started with their first ethernet interfaces connected.
+Confirm the connectivity between the nodes.

 The nodes also come up with LLDP enabled, our goal is to verify that the basic network connectivity is working by inspecting